alexholmes/hdfs-file-slurper/README.md

 For example to use the default (DEFLATE) compression codec in Hadoop, you would:

 <pre><code>
-bin/hdfs-file-slurper.sh --sourcedir /app --hdfsdir /app2 --completedir /completed --dryrun  --compress org.apache.hadoop.io.compress.DefaultCodec
+bin/hdfs-file-slurper.sh --sourcedir /app --hdfsdir /app2 --completedir /completed \
+--compress org.apache.hadoop.io.compress.DefaultCodec
 </code></pre>